Cactoidal/FiniteField/README.md

 Demo available here:
 https://finite-field.vercel.app/

-dApp designed to allow seamless account switching
+The game contract is deployed on Base Sepolia, and has been configured for 4 players.
+The dApp is designed for seamless account switching, allowing you to play against yourself if you wish to do so.